 How much a credit card reward point is worth depends on how it is redeemed.
 The best way to figure out your credit card point value is to do the math: take the dollar value of whatever you're redeeming rewards points for and divide it by the number of points needed to get it.

-You can typically redeem your credit card rewards points for airfare, hotels, car rentals, gift cards, shopping, statement credits, and more.
+You may be able to redeem your credit card rewards points for airfare, hotels, car rentals, gift cards, shopping, statement credits, and more.
 Check your card’s rewards policy to see all of your options for points redemption.

 A credit card rewards rate is the number of points you'll earn for every dollar spent.
 Many rewards points credit cards are designed to help you earn rewards points faster with accelerators on certain categories.
 Some rewards points credit cards are designed to help you accrue more credit card reward points at higher rates in certain categories like travel so you can redeem them faster.
-For instance, Citi Premier® lets you earn 3X points on restaurants, supermarkets, gas stations, air travel and hotels.
+For instance, with the Citi Premier® Card you earn 3X points on restaurants, supermarkets, gas stations, air travel and hotels.

 All of life's moments, big and small, are the perfect opportunity to earn credit card reward points.
 Finding the right rewards credit card for you will help you earn credit card rewards points on purchases that you're already making, so that you can redeem them for something that is valuable to you.
 Additionally, bonus offers from your credit card issuer will help you accrue rewards points faster, so make sure to pay attention to any available bonus offers from your issuer after applying for a card.